gobo-eiffel/gobo/tool/gecop/validation/semantics/mugc/Readme.md

 ## Notes

+* For each actual argument in the order listed, first it is evaluated, then converted if needed, and finally if the resulting object has copy semantics it is cloned.
+This is different from what is specified above where the actual arguments are first evaluated and converted (first traversal in step `4`) and then cloned (second traversal in step `5`).
+So the two traversals in steps `4` and `5` need to be merged into a single traversal.
+See this [test](../mugc5/test_expanded_convert_1) as an example.

-* We should use the same wording in 7. and 13. (about class invariant).
+* We should use the same wording in `7` and `13` (about class invariant).

-* The part about conversion of actual arguments in 5. is redundant with 1. of the *Reattachment Semantics* rule (MBRE-1).
+* The part about conversion of actual arguments in `5` is redundant with `1` of the *Reattachment Semantics* rule ([`MBRE-1`](../mbre/Readme.md)).
+It should be removed from `MBRE`.